This is the multi-page printable view of this section. Click here to print.

 At different times different metrics will be of interest.

 Grafana is an open source, world-class visualisation tool for time series data.
-It also has great alerting features and integrate with all kinds of alerting solutions and IM tools.
+It also has great alerting features and integrate with all kinds of alerting solutions, email, Teams, Slack and more.

 If you don’t fancy InfluxDB or Prometheus, Qlik Sense metrics and events can also be sent to New Relic for storage and visualisation.